yazy7991/fastapi-service/README.md

-# This is a social media backend service
+# This is a FastAPI service

 ## ⚠ Development Notes & Troubleshooting
 ### Virtual Environment Activation (Windows)